Home News Vermont Cannabis Purchase Limits 2026: How Much Can You Buy?

 Medical cannabis patients have higher allowances

-Registered Vermont medical cannabis patients can possess more than recreational consumers.
-Under current law, registered patients may possess up to 2 ounces of usable cannabis, with product-specific allowances set by the patient's registration.
+Registered Vermont medical cannabis patients may possess up to 2 ounces of usable cannabis, with product-specific allowances set by the patient's registration — matching the recreational possession limit under S.278 for flower, though medical patients may have additional per-product allowances.
 Medical purchases are also exempt from the 14% cannabis excise tax.

 Medical patients must shop at a dispensary holding an integrated (medical and adult-use) license.
 In the Burlington area, three dispensaries hold that dual license: Hello, Hi in Winooski, Magic Mann in Essex Junction, and Zenbarn Farms in Waterbury Center.
 A recreational-only shop cannot honor a medical card for higher limits or the tax exemption, regardless of whether you hold a valid registry card.